Do I lose copyright of my images by taking part in the ISPA competition?

 Can photos shot outside Italy be submitted?

-Can a project submitted to the Grant category be developed outside of Italy?
+Can a project submitted to the Grant category be carried out outside of Italy?

-No, the photos shot by the Grant winner must be taken within Italy’s borders.
+No, the Grant project must be carried out within Italy’s borders.

 How much does it cost to upload photos to the ISPA site?

 Will the photos uploaded to my personal page be submitted automatically?